-(1) The amounts in column (c) represent the grant date fair value of RSU awards made in 2020 to non-employee directors under the Non-Employee Directors Equity Plan, as described in the narrative preceding this table.
+- The amounts in column (c) represent the grant date fair value of RSU awards made in 2020 to non-employee directors under the Non-Employee Directors Equity Plan, as described in the narrative preceding this table.
 These RSUs are scheduled to vest in full and be settled in shares on the first anniversary of the grant date, generally subject to continued service.
-Grant date fair values were computed in accordance with Accounting Standards Codification (ASC) 718, excluding the effect of estimated forfeitures, and determined by multiplying the number of RSUs awarded by the fair market value of the Company's common stock on the relevant grant date.
+Grant date fair values were computed in accordance with Accounting Standards Codification (ASC) 718, excluding the effect of estimated - forfeitures, and determined by multiplying the number of RSUs awarded by the fair market value of the Company's common stock on the relevant grant date.

-forfeitures, and determined by multiplying the number of RSUs awarded by the fair market value of the Company's common stock on the relevant grant date.
-(2) The amounts in column (d) represent earnings under the Voluntary Board of Directors Savings Plan that are in excess of 120% of the average applicable federal long-term rate.
+The amounts in column (d) represent earnings under the Voluntary Board of Directors Savings Plan that are in excess of 120% of the average applicable federal long-term rate.
 The federal long-term rate for 2020 applied in this calculation is 1.61%, which was the federal long-term rate effective in January 2020 when the Fixed Rate Option (FRO) under this plan was established for 2020.
-Only Mr. Pangia had deferred compensation notionally invested in the FRO during 2020.

-(3) The amounts in column (e) represent the amount of matching contributions made in 2020 by the Biogen Foundation on behalf of the director pursuant to the terms of a matching gift program offered by the Biogen Foundation to all U.S. employees and non-employee directors of Biogen.
+Only Mr. Pangia had deferred compensation notionally invested in the FRO during 2020. - The amounts in column (e) represent the amount of matching contributions made in 2020 by the Biogen Foundation on behalf of the director pursuant to the terms of a matching gift program offered by the Biogen Foundation to all U.S. employees and non-employee directors of Biogen.
 Under the matching gift program, the Biogen Foundation matches gifts to eligible U.S.-based non-profit organizations, in accordance with the Biogen Foundation's guidelines, up to an annual maximum per donor amount of \$25,000 per calendar year and up to an aggregate program total of \$1.5 million per calendar year.
 The matching contributions made by the Biogen Foundation are not taxable income to the director, and the director may not take any tax deductions for such matching contributions.
-The amount for Ms. Learning includes a matching gift contribution of \$3,500, which was made by the Biogen Foundation in 2020 for a gift made by Ms. Learning in 2019.
-(4) Mr. Pangia is retiring from our Board of Directors, effective as of the Annual Meeting.

-(5) Ms. Schenk retired from our Board of Directors, effective as of June 3, 2020.
+The amount for Ms. Leaming includes a matching gift contribution of \$3,500, which was made by the Biogen Foundation in 2020 for a gift made by Ms. Leaming in 2019.
+Mr. Pangia is retiring from our Board of Directors, effective as of the Annual Meeting. - Ms. Schenk retired from our Board of Directors, effective as of June 3, 2020.
 In June 2020 the Company entered into a consulting agreement with Ms. Schenk after she retired from our Board of Directors.
-In 2020 Ms. Schenk earned \$70,000 under the consulting agreement.
+In 2020 Ms. Schenk earned \$70,000 under the consulting agreement